MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

-## AI Builder purchase will take time and I need to urgently unblock my Flow or my App, what can I do?
+## AI Builder purchase takes time and I need to urgently unblock my Flow or my App, what can I do?
-Please send an email to aihelpen@microsoft.com with following title and information:
+Send an email to aihelpen@microsoft.com with following title and information:
-Title: AI Builder consumption overage
+- Title: AI Builder consumption overage
-Required information:
+- Required information:
     - Company name,  tenantId, Environment Id
     - Context of the overage and urgency (provide information on the AI Builder use case).
     - Amount of available credits, current and expected consumption.
     - How you plan to resolve the issue in a near future

 We will analyze your request.